-The Natural History Museum's scientists have been monitoring whale, dolphin and porpoise strandings for almost 100 years.
-In that time over 14,000 animals have been reported to us, giving us a unique insight into these amazing animals.
+The Museum has been monitoring whale, dolphin and porpoise strandings in the UK since 1913.
+More than 14,000 animals have been reported to us, giving us a unique insight into their lifestyle and the threats they face.

-If you find a dead whale, dolphin on the English coastline please report it to the local coast guard and the Museum's stranding team.
+If you find a dead whale, dolphin or porpoise on the English or Welsh coastline please report it to the local coast guard and the Museum's strandings team.

 Tel: 0207 942 5155

 All whales, dolphins and porpoises are cetaceans.
 The name comes from the Latin cetus, meaning 'large sea animal'.
 Cetaceans are marine mammals.

 A sea creature washed up on a beach or river bank that can't get back out to sea becomes known as a stranding.
 Animals may wash up already dead, or die as a result of becoming stranded.